datalust/seq-tickets/rfcs/1461-system-permission.md

 # Drawbacks & Limitations

 1. Keeping Seq instances running requires migrating all existing administrators to the `Project` + `System` permissions, potentially giving them more access than they need.
 To get the benefit of the new role and new permissions administrators will need to reallocate user roles and API key permissions.

-1. The `Project` permission allows creating and configuring Seq app instances (if a user with `System` permission has installed the app) so that `Project Owner`s can configure app functionality.
-Because apps are not constrained this means that `Project Owner`s can do things that affect the system, such as IO.

 # Alternatives